tubaplayerdis/BRCE/README.md

 # Brick Rigs Command Interpreter

+## DEVELOPMENT WILL NOT BE DONE THE WEEK OF 6/8 and will resume 6/14

 ## Overview

 The Brick Rigs Command Interpreter (BRCI) adds chat message command functionality to your brick rigs server.